Skip to primary navigation Skip to content Skip to footer

 They weren’t always the preferred method of travel, however.
 As we look into their history, we’ll examine how the passenger train evolved into the most popular method of travel, plus what led to their decline, and how passenger railways function today.

-History of Passenger Trains
+History Of Passenger Trains

 The first steam locomotive to carry passengers on a public railway was Locomotion No. 1.
 It was built by George Stevenson, who later became known as “the father of railways.”
 It carried 450 passengers in England, from Darlington to Stockton, on September 27th, 1825 at a speed of 15 mph.